Your auto insurance premium will change when there are changes in your life.

 Auto insurance is a bill everyone would like to see reduced, and fortunately, there are ways to cut your car insurance costs.
 A few simple changes — some you can make with ease, others that might happen on their own — can save you a lot of money.
 The key is knowing what they are and how to make them happen to get the best rate on your insurance coverage.

 1. Change your deductible

-The deductible can make a big difference on car insurance quotes, but many people are afraid to carry a higher deductible because they don’t want to have to pay in case of an accident.
-The truth is that carrying a higher deductible can save you a lot of money over time.
+The deductible you choose can make a difference to the car insurance premium you pay.
+However, many people avoid increasing their deductible because they don’t want to pay it should they need to submit an insurance claim.
+The truth is that carrying a higher deductible can save you a fair bit of money over time.
 A change in deductible from $500 to $1,000, for example, could save you 5% to 10% off your premium.

 Find the Best Car Insurance Rates

-Compare car insurance quotes from 30+ providers in a single search.
+Compare car insurance quotes from 50+ providers in a single search.
 Start saving money today on the premiums you pay.

 Changing to a new insurance company could be the change that brings your auto insurance rates down the most, but unless you take the time to shop around, you will never know how much you could save.

 Put your insurer’s rates to the test when: